davidwcode/Revamped-TimeChanger/README.md

   - no args: opens GUI

 # GUI
-Opened with previously mentioned command or custom hotkey (set to "p" by default")
+Opened with previously mentioned command or custom hotkey (also closes GUI) (set to "p" by default")

 GUI contains slider
   - sets time based on slider value